martinpllu/wik/README.md

 *A ridiculously simple personal wiki.*

 Implemented in a single 160-line HTML file.
-Done for fun but might be of some interest, who knows.

-Install by bookmarking <a href="https://cdn.rawgit.com/martinpllu/wik/3c96ca75e46e84a30fbf9c1ea5cad24072e52a16/index.html#Home">wik</a> (it keeps working when you're offline).
+Try it now: <a href="https://cdn.rawgit.com/martinpllu/wik/5fc3f51ab5d8686cbc50c6575565cc43762a8ec8/index.html#Home">wik</a> (bookmark it; it keeps working when you're offline).

 Aims: